enlear/internship-assignment/README.md

 Your task is to implement the functionality of removing a list item.
 When the remove button is clicked, your code should remove a list item.
 Your code should start removing items from the bottom.

+## Submitting Guidelines

+Once you are done with the assessment, push your changes to your fork and create a Pull Request with the title = "<<YOUR-NAME>> | SE Internship"